RainbowMiner/RainbowMiner/README.md

 #### Allow mining algorithm when pool hashrate equals to 0

 All pool modules contain a check for an algorithm hashrate to be greater than 0.
-If you want to mine a special currency, even if you are the only miner (e.g. solo mining on BsodSolo), set field "AllowZero" to "1":
+If you want to mine a special currency, even if you are the only miner (e.g. solo mining on GosxSolo), set field "AllowZero" to "1":

 Example:

-    "BsodSolo": {
+    "GosxSolo": {
         "SUQA": "<YOUR_SUQA_ADDRESS>",
         "Worker": "$WorkerName",
         "FocusWallet": "SUQA",